pdoehle/swc-notes/new-user.md

 $ less elephant.py
 ```

 We can scroll up and down in less by using the `j` and `k` keys.
 We can also use the space bar and `b` button to go up and down in a file one whole page at a time.
 We will not be worrying about the details of the Python code today, so let's quit out of `less`.
-To quit `less`, type `q`.
+To quit, type `q`.

 The last file we have not looked at yet is `elephant.pbs`.
 This is the submit script.
 Since Cowboy is a shared resource, all jobs must be submitted to a scheduler.
 The scheduler then determines when and where your job will run.
 (Talk about the typical workflow on Cowboy and show the picture from the PPT).
 In this way, resources are shared equitably.